opebin/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog this is what it is the blog
 ---
+here i have the page
+---
+markdown is weird